crohan009/volog/_posts/2025-12-10-reward-forcing-video-synthesis.md

 ![Innovation Roadmap]({{ '/assets/images/reward_forcing/02_roadmap.png' | relative_url }})
 {: style="width: 100%;" class="center"}
 *Fig. 2.
-The directed graph showing how technologies build upon each other chronologically.*
+Graph showing how each of the technologies build upon each other chronologically.*

 ---